Gauhati-University/touchless-water-disp/README.md

 ```

 #### Defining the setup() function:
-In the `setup()` function, the `triPin` is set as Output , the `echoPin` is set as Input and the `Valve` pin as Output.
+In the `setup()` function, the `triPin` is set as Output , the `echo` is set as Input and the `Valve` pin as Output.

 ```
-pinMode(trigPin, OUTPUT); // Sets the trigPin as an Output pinMode(echoPin, INPUT); // Sets the echoPin as an Input pinMode(Valve, OUTPUT); // Configure the pin connected to the Valve as OUTPUT
+pinMode(trig, OUTPUT); // Sets the trig as an Output pinMode(echo, INPUT); // Sets the echo as an Input pinMode(Valve, OUTPUT); // Configure the pin connected to the Valve as OUTPUT
 ```

 #### Defining the loop() function:
 In the loop() funcion,the Ultrasonic sensor is triggered by sending a HIGH pulse of 10 microseconds through the `triPin`.
 But, before that,a short LOW pulse is send through it to ensure that we get a clean HIGH pulse:
 ```
- // Clear the trigPin
+ // Clear the trig
-  digitalWrite(trigPin, LOW);
+  digitalWrite(trig, LOW);
   delayMicroseconds(2);

-  // Set the trigPin on HIGH state for 10 micro seconds digitalWrite(trigPin, HIGH);
+  // Set the trig on HIGH state for 10 micro seconds digitalWrite(trig, HIGH);
   delayMicroseconds(10);
-  digitalWrite(trigPin, LOW);
+  digitalWrite(trig, LOW);
  ```

 #### Reading the Echo pin of the sensor:
-Now, the `echoPin` is read which recieves a HIGH pulse from the **Echo pin** of the sensor whose duration is equal to the duration of time (in mircosecond) between transmission and reception of its echo from the object and the assigned to the variable `duration`.
+Now, the `echo` is read which recieves a HIGH pulse from the **Echo pin** of the sensor whose duration is equal to the duration of time (in mircosecond) between transmission and reception of its echo from the object and the assigned to the variable `duration`.
  ```
- duration = pulseIn(echoPin, HIGH);
+ duration = pulseIn(echo, HIGH);
  ```

  #### Calculating the distance: